HenryXi/database/etc/mysql/MySQL export import sql file in command line.md

 # MySQL export import sql file in command line
 In this page I will show you how to export and import sql file in command line.
-I assume you have install MySQL in your environment, the database name is "user_db", the table is "users_tb", the password of this database is "password" and the username is "root".
+I assume you have installed MySQL in your environment, the database name is "user_db", the table is "users_tb", the password of this database is "password" and the username is "root".

 ## Export data into sql file